 The density estimators $\ell(\cdot)$ and $g(\cdot)$ have a hierarchical structure with discrete, continuous, and conditional variables reflecting the hyperparameters and their dependence relationships.
 For each node in this tree structure, a 1-D Parzen estimator is created to model the density of the node's corresponding hyperparameter.
-For a given hyperparameter configuration λ that is added to either l or g, only the 1-D estimators corresponding to active hyperparameters in λ are updated.
-For continuous hyperparameters, these 1-D estimators are constructed by placing density in the form of a Gaussian at each hyperparameter value λ_i , with standard deviation set to the larger of each point's left and right neighbours.
+For a given hyperparameter configuration λ that is being added to either l or q, only the 1-D estimators corresponding to active hyperparameters in λ are updated.
+For continuous hyperparameters, these 1-D estimators are constructed by placing density in the form of a Gaussian at each hyperparameter value λ_i , with standard deviation set to the larger of each point's left and right neighbour.
 Discrete hyperparameters are estimated with probabilities proportional to the number of times that a particular choice occurred in the set of observations.
-To evaluate a candidate hyperparameter λ 's probability estimate, TPE starts at the root of the tree and descends into the leaves
+To evaluate a candidate hyperparameter λ 's probability estimate, TPE starts at the root of the tree and descends into the leaves by following paths that only use active hyperparameters.
+At each node in this traversal, the probability of the corresponding hyperparameter is computed according to its 1-D estimator, and the individual probabilities are combined on a pass back up to the root of the tree.
+Note that this means that TPE assumes independence for hyperparameters that do not appear together along any path from the tree's root to one of its leaves.